Renn Duffey (They/Them) - Director of Safe Homes

-Otto Ruderman (He/They) - Safe Homes Lead Peer
+Otto Ruderman (They/Them) - Lead Peer

-Maxwell Farrell (He/Him) - Safe Homes Peer Leader
+Maxwell Farrell (He/Him) - Peer Leader

 Maxwell is currently a college student and is majoring in Psychology.
 He hopes to work in the field of mental health, particularly in a role involving the LGBTQIA+ community, in the future.
 Maxwell has been attending Safe Homes since 2018, and has been working as a Peer Leader since 2020.
 He spends his free time making art, baking, and spending time with his pets.

-Alice Cleghorn (She/Her) - Safe Homes Commonwealth Corps Intern
+Alice Cleghorn (She/Her) - Peer Leader

 Alice is serving with Safe Homes for 2022-2023 as a Commonwealth Corps Intern.
 She is passionate about giving back to her community, in the same way Safe Homes was there for her years ago when she would attend as a youth.
 Alice hopes to apply her newfound knowledge and skills from working with LGBTQIA+ individuals to the field of STEM, in efforts to combat misrepresentation and discrimination of marginalized peoples in the science community.
 Apart from Safe Homes, Alice enjoys all things art related, such as electric guitar, drawing, singing, and crafting.